Higher U(1)-gerbe connections in geometric prequantization: Higher prequantum bundles

+where we have used the $\infty$-pullback stability of 1-epimorphisms and 1-monomorphisms \cite{Lurie}.
+Now, $Q\hookrightarrow *$ is a 1-monomorphism from $Q$ to the terminal object, and $Q$ is not the empty stack since it receives a morphism from $*$, so $Q\hookrightarrow *$ is an equivalence.
+Therefore, if we denote by $\nabla^0\colon X\to \mathbf{B}G$ a modulating map for $P$, we find the homotopy commutative diagram

-is an $\infty$-pullback by prop. \ref{EquivalenceOfGPrincipalInfinityBundlesWithCocycles}.
-Also the right sub-square is an $\infty$-pullback (for any global point $x \in X$) because by $\infty$-pullback stability of 1-epimorphisms and 1-monomorphisms the top right morphism is a 1-monomorphism from an inhabited object to the terminal object and hence is an equivalence.
-Now by the pasting law for $\infty$-pullbacks also the left sub-square is an $\infty$-pullback and this exhibits $P$ as the source fiber of $\mathrm{At}(P)$ over $x \in X$. \endofproof
+where both the outer rectangle and the right sub-square are $\infty$-pullbacks.
+By the 2-out-of-3 law for $\infty$-pullbacks also the left sub-square is an $\infty$-pullback and this exhibits $P$ as the source fiber of $\mathrm{At}(P)$ over $x \in X$. \end{remark}

-Here we are interested in the following generalization to higher Atiyah groupoids of the classical facts reviewed at the beginning of this section.
-While this is a fairly elementary result in higher topos theory, we highlight it as a theorem since it serves as the blueprint for the differential refinement in theorem \ref{TheLongHomotopyFiberSequenceOfTheQuantomorphimsGroup} below. \begin{theorem} In the situation of def. \ref{HigherAtiyahGroupoidInIntroduction}, there is a canonical equivalence

-between the $\infty$-group of bisections, def. \ref{BisectionInIntroduction}, of the higher Atiyah groupoid of a $G$-principal $\infty$-bundle $P$ and the $\mathbf{H}$-valued automorphism $\infty$-group of its modulating map $\nabla^0$, according to prop. \ref{EquivalenceOfGPrincipalInfinityBundlesWithCocycles}.
-Moreover, the $\infty$-group of bisections of the higher Atiyah $\infty$-groupoid is an $\infty$-group extension, example \ref{GroupExtension}, of the form

-where on the right we have the canonical forgetful map. \end{theorem} \proof By the defining property of 1-monomorphisms and by prop. \ref{TheArchetypeExtension}. \endofproof \begin{remark} Together with prop. \ref{SliceOverModuliStackOfGIsGAxtions}, this theorem says that higher Atiyah groupoids are related to $G$-equivariant maps between the fibers of their principal $\infty$-bundles in just the way that one expects from the traditional situation. \end{remark} Also notice that this theorem together with prop. \ref{SectionsByMapsInSlice} implies: \begin{corollary} There is a canonical $\infty$-action of bisections of $\mathrm{At}(P)_\bullet$ on the space of sections of any associated $V$-fiber $\infty$-bundle: